nixup-io/omakix/README.md

 4. Alternatively and arguably the more sensible thing to do with ISO's from random strangers on the Internet: boot it in a virtual machine

+**Notes**

-**Note:** The installer ISO assumes you're booting with UEFI and will partition the destination disk with GPT and enable full disk encryption (LUKS).
+- The installer ISO assumes you're booting with UEFI and will partition the destination disk with GPT and enable full disk encryption (LUKS).
+- After booting into the installed system for the first time and entering the chosen full disk encryption password, you'll be greeted with the login screen.
+You log in with the user account name you set during installation and the default password is `changeme`, which tells you exactly what you should do with it.

 ### With flakes